valeriog2023/Networks/MULTICAST_NOTES.md

   * it determines whether there are local receivers for the group
   * If there are, the message is forwarded down the tree, allowing the receivers to learn about the sources in another domain.
 *  The receivers at this point join/create the SPT toward the source in the other domain. **Note:** This is only possible if the source IP address is learned via BGP or some other protocol.
-* Periodic and empty (as in no real data) SA messages are used instead to refresh the active state for this group/source.
+* Periodic and empty (as in no actuall data) SA messages are used instead to refresh the active state for this group/source.

 **Notes for RPF:**
 SAs messages can be relayed from RP to RP in a chain so, to avoid loops:
 * MSDP SA messages are alo subjected to RPF check: MSDP peer forwards SAs only if they pass the RPF check performed against the RP IP address (originator-ID) inside the message and the IP address of the MSDP peer that relayed the message.
 * If the MSDP peer is on the shortest path toward the originating RP, the message is accepted; otherwise it is dropped.
-* If routing information is missing, you may use the command ```ip msdp default- peer``` to identify the upstream RP that forwards SA messages. **RPF checks are not applied to default peers, and all SA messages are accepted**.
+* If routing information is missing, you may use the command ```ip msdp default-peer``` to identify the upstream RP that forwards SA messages. **RPF checks are not applied to default peers, and all SA messages are accepted**.

 # ANYCAST RP
 Anycast RP is a special RP redundancy scenario that allows using redundant RPs sharing the same IP address.